Our Areas of Work

 Evidencing and Impact Development

-In spring 2021 we launched the NCACE Evidence Café, as an ongoing series that brings together researchers, knowledge exchange professionals as well as arts and culture sector professionals and practitioners around particular themes.
-The Cafés are designed to offer a space for sharing evidence and best practice, as well as case studies, storytelling and takeovers.
-So far, we have held Cafés on the themes of the Climate Emergency, Place-making and Arts and Health, in addition to more specialised events on the KEF and narrating Cultural Knowledge Exchange.
+In spring 2021 we launched the NCACE Evidence Café, and it has since evolved into a longstanding and popular series that brings together researchers, knowledge exchange professionals as well as arts and culture sector professionals and practitioners often around research relating to Cultural Knowledge Exchange.
+The Cafés are designed to offer a space for sharing evidence, know-how and best practice.
+So far, we have held Evidence Cafés on the following topics: NCACE Literature Review, KEF 2021, Climate Emergency, Place-making, Narrating Cultural Knowledge Exchange, Arts and Health, REF 2021, NCACE Collections Launch, Creative Communities Programme, HEIs and Local Authorities and Cultural Partnerships, REF 2021 and the arts and culture sectors and KEF and Small Arts Specialists.
+Most of our Evidence Cafés are available to listen to on our SoundCloud channel.

 Associated activities and getting involved

 As part of our work in this area, we are keen to hear from those of you who may like to contribute case studies, reports or other materials that focus on collaborative activities between HE and the arts and, in particular, where there are social, cultural or environmental impacts arising from that work.
-This will be helpful as we continue to co-create the Evidence Repository as a unique resource base for Cultural Knowledge Exchange.
-We would also like to hear from you if you’re interested in participating in one of our events, or if you are a researcher or knowledge exchange professional working with the arts or if you are an arts professional working with universities.

 Please contact us if you would like to be involved.